ppy/osu-wiki/news/2024/2024-10-07-osumania-4k-world-cup-2024-concludes.md

 ![](/wiki/Tournaments/MWC/2024_4K/img/mwc4k2024-podium.jpg)

-After 8 years of podium finishes (excluding 2020), the United States were finally able to secure themselves 1st place!
+Congratulations to the United States for securing their 2nd championship in a row!
 That however could not have happened without much heartbreak for China and Thailand, who both had never-before-seen team performances, shattering previous standing records and managing to secure their first-ever podium finishes with 2nd and 3rd place respectively.

 Taking into consideration that this is the United States' second world cup victory in a row this year (winning the [osu!catch World Cup](https://osu.ppy.sh/home/news/2024-07-12-osu-catch-world-cup-2024-concludes) in June), and that the osu! mode team is notoriously strong with 6 consecutive titles under their belt, it begs the question: will the community bear witness to a World Cup Championship hat-trick?